-The best way to learn a language is ... to live in the country & be totally immersed in the language by yourself.

-A good teacher should always... listen - involve their students as much as possible in conversation & stimulate thought

-A good teacher should never... criticise students in front of their peers or seek to humiliate them in any way.

-When teaching English, it is important to... ensure that you give instructions clearly & do your best to assist the weaker elements of the group

-The key to a good language lesson is... gain attention.

-Have a structured lesson

-Focus on the points you wish to emphasise
+The best way to learn a language is to t o live in the country & be totally immersed in he language by yourself.
+A good teacher should always listen - conver involve their students as much as possible in sation & stimulate thought A good teacher should never criticise humilia students in front of their peers or seek to te them in any way.
+When teaching English, it is important to ensure that you give instructions clearly & do your best to assist the weaker elements of the group The key to a good language lesson is gain attention.
+Have a structured lesson Focus on the points you wish to emphasise